bondagit/ravenna-alsa-lkm/README.md

 2. A a user land binary call the Daemon : Merging_RAVENNA_Daemon

 ### The kernel part is responsible of ###
-* Registered as an ALSA driver
+* Register as an ALSA driver
 * Generate and receive RTP audio packets
 * PTP driven interrupt loop
 * Netlink communication between user and kernel